fermga/TNFR-LFS/tests/README.md

 ## `data/BL1_XFG_baseline.csv`

-* Reference dataset for the quickstart flow and the CLI tests.
+* Primary dataset for the quickstart walkthrough and the CLI regression tests.
-* Mirrors the 17-sample synthetic stint used under `tests/data` but lives at the repository root for user-facing workflows.
+* Duplicates the 17-sample synthetic stint stored under `tests/data`, keeping a copy at the repository root so user-facing workflows can consume it directly.
-* Keep the same headers to preserve compatibility with the `examples/quickstart.sh` script and the typed functions in `typing_targets.quickstart_dataset`.
+* Keep its header row aligned with the expectations in `examples/quickstart.sh` and with `typing_targets.quickstart_dataset.dataset_columns()`; update all of them in lockstep if the telemetry schema changes.
-* When you need real telemetry for tutorials or manual verification, also rely on the RAF capture ``data/test1.raf`` included at the root; the CLI detects it automatically through the built-in RAF parser.
+* For tutorials or manual checks you can also rely on the RAF capture `data/test1.raf`; the CLI auto-detects it through the native RAF parser.

 To regenerate the file you can copy the contents of `tests/data/synthetic_stint.csv` or rerun the script shown below, saving the